fetchai/docs-archived/docs/oef/negotiating.md

 ![View of the FIPA negotiation sequence between agents.](./img/fipa-sequence.png "The search process from agent to agent via the OEF.")
 </center>

+!!!
+Note
+	All FIPA messages are implemented as byte streams or dictionary types.

 For example, Agent Alice sends a `sendCFP` (call for proposal) message containing the public key and query to Agent Bob via the OEF which forwards an `onCFP`.

 Agent Bob receives the `onCFP` event and replies with a `sendPropose` containing a list of proposals.